toolisticon/aptk/README.md

-## Template based resource file creation
+## Template based java source and resource file creation

-Resource file creation and source file creation is very simple:
+Template based java source Resource file creation and source file creation is very simple:

 ### Sample template file
-A rudimentary templating mechanism can be used to create resources.
+The framework provides a rudimentary templating mechanism which can be used to create resource and java source files.
-It provides functionality of dynamic text replacement and for and if control blocks.
+It supports dynamic text replacement and for and if control blocks.

     !{if textArray != null}
         !{for text:textArray}